seanbreckenridge/mal-id-cache/README.md

 Generate and keep the cache updated: `python3 generate.py run`

-If you're trying to debug, you can modify the jikan requests last in cache by modifying the `CACHE_EXPIRE` variables in [env.dist](./env.dist), or delete the cache for `jikan-rest` by doing:
+If you're trying to debug, you can modify how long the the jikan requests last in cache by modifying the `CACHE_EXPIRE` variables in [env.dist](./env.dist) (and jikan-rest/.env), or delete the cache for `jikan-rest` by doing:

 `rm -rf jikan-rest/storage/framework/cache/*`